How to Write and Sell a Short Story: Tips and Resources for Creative Writers

 writing notebook

 Welcome!
 If you’re here, you may be a budding author interested in writing a short story OR an established author looking for tips to freshen up your short story approach.
 For both cases–and everything in between–I have you covered.
-After the swells of interest in my workshop and talk “Big Punch in a Little Package: Creating Short Stories that Sizzle and Sell,” I thought I’d share an overview of some tips here for both novice and pro writers.
+While I regularly give workshops on short story and horror writing (check my Appearances page for the latest offerings), I thought I’d share an overview of tips here for both novice and pro writers.

 Introduction